ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 ### `TrelloIntegration.jsx`

 The `TrelloIntegration.jsx` component provides a form for creating tasks in Trello.
 It allows users to enter task details and create tasks in Trello.

+## Testing Procedures and Best Practices

+To maintain a high level of code quality, please follow these testing procedures and best practices:

+- Write tests for any new functionality or changes to existing functionality.
+- Ensure that all critical functionality is covered by tests.
+- Use the existing test files (`src/tests/AddConstraints.test.js`, `src/tests/App.test.js`) as examples for writing new tests.
+- Run all tests locally before submitting a pull request to ensure that they pass.
+- Use Jest and React Testing Library for writing and running tests.
+- Mock external dependencies and API calls to ensure tests are isolated and reliable.
+- Aim for high test coverage, but prioritize testing critical and complex parts of the application.
+- Regularly run tests during development to catch issues early.